bulletmark/mpr/README.md

     reboot (b)          Hard reboot the device.
     repl (r)            Enter REPL on device.
-    list (l, devs)      List currently connected devices. run                 Run the given local scripts on device. exec                Execute the given strings on device. eval                Evaluate and print the given strings on device. mip (m)             Install packages from micropython-lib or third-party
+    list (l, devs)      List currently connected devices. run                 Run the given local program on device. xrun (xr)           Tool to compile and run a local application/program on device.
+    exec                Execute the given strings on device. eval                Evaluate and print the given strings on device. mip (m)             Install packages from micropython-lib or third-party